Xavlume/random_imgur_image/README.md

 ## Setup

-Before running Main.py, you can change a couuple lines of code to best suit your needs.
+Before running Main.py, you can change a couple lines of code to best suit your needs.

-Line 9 - Chnage the working directory of the project
+Line 9 - Change the working directory of the project
 ```
 os.chdir(r'D:\code\cmnoNow\random_imgur_image')  # My working dir
 ```